Canada: Foreign Investment Review

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-Canada’s foreign investment review regime under the Investment Canada Act (the Act) continues to generate controversy and present challenges in relation to a select number of transactions each year.
-The first formal rejection of a transaction (outside the cultural arena) under the Act occurred in 2008 in relation to a bid by US-based Alliant Techsystems Inc to acquire MacDonald Dettwiler Associates Ltd, a Canadian aerospace company.
+While Canada’s Conservative Party was in power, the foreign investment approval process under the Act periodically presented considerable challenges to foreign investors.
+In 2008, the first formal rejection of a transaction (outside the cultural industries arena) under the Act occurred with respect to a bid by US-based Alliant Techsystems Inc to acquire MacDonald Dettwiler Associates Ltd, a Canadian aerospace company.
 In 2010, a preliminary rejection under the Act resulted in BHP Billiton abandoning its bid for Potash Corporation of Saskatchewan.
-The effort by the London Stock Exchange to merge with TMX, operator of the Toronto Stock Exchange in 2011 attracted the foreign investment regime’s attention (and a difficult clearance process was anticipated), although the ultimate failure of that transaction was not attributable to the regime.
-The acquisitions in 2012 by CNOOC of Nexen and by Petronas of Progress Energy served as catalysts for changes to the way foreign state-owned enterprises (SOEs) are treated under the Act, although both such transactions eventually received clearance.
+Further, an effort by the London Stock Exchange to merge with TMX, operator of the Toronto Stock Exchange, in 2011 attracted the Industry Minister’s attention (and a difficult clearance process was anticipated); however, the ultimate failure of that transaction was not attributable to the approval regime.
+The acquisitions in 2012 by CNOOC (China) of Nexen and by Petronas (Malaysia) of Progress Energy served as catalysts for changes to the way foreign state-owned enterprises (SOEs) are treated under the Act, although both such transactions eventually received clearance.
 More recently in 2013, Orascom Telecom withdrew its offer to acquire Wind Mobile, a Canadian cellular business – the reasons for the withdrawal were not publicised, but national security concerns may have been raised during the review process under the Act.
 Further, the proposed acquisition of Allstream, a division of MTS Telecom Services, by Accelero Capital Holdings Inc was blocked based on national security concerns.
 Most recently, Lenovo reportedly did not proceed with respect to a possible bid for Blackberry, reportedly because the Canadian government had expressed similar security concerns with its proposed ownership of the communications company.

-In summary, while the vast majority of investments by non-Canadians in Canadian businesses are not reviewable under the ‘net benefit to Canada’ test, and while almost all of those that are reviewable secure the requisite clearance in a reasonably timely fashion, albeit subject to various negotiated undertakings in certain cases, transactions continuing to encounter uncertainty under the Act include those involving certain types of cultural businesses, Canadian ‘champions’ as targets, SOE purchasers or national security concerns.
-Hence, prospective investors are well advised to take the approval process seriously and, in that regard, to engage capable counsel early in the deal process.
-Public and government relations experts may, on the advice of counsel, also need to be engaged.
+In summary, while the vast majority of investments by non-Canadians in Canadian businesses are not reviewable under the ‘net benefit to Canada’ test, and while almost all of those that are reviewable secure the requisite approval in a reasonably timely fashion, albeit subject to various negotiated undertakings in certain cases, some transactions do encounter uncertainty under the Act, such as those involving certain types of cultural businesses, Canadian ‘champions’ as targets, SOE purchasers and national security concerns.
+Hence, prospective investors are well advised to take the approval process seriously and, in that regard, to engage capable legal and other counsel early in the deal process.

 What is the relevant legislation and who administers it?